A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

 \subsection{Methods of Model-Based Safe Reinforcement Learning}

-Although accurate models are difficult to build and there are many applications that lack models, model-based DRL methods usually have a better learning efficiency than model-free DRL methods, and there are still many scenarios for which we can apply model-based DRL methods, such as robotics, transportation planning, logistics, etc. A number of works have shown that safe problems can be overcome by using model-based safe RL methods.
+Although accurate models are challenging to build and many applications lack models, model-based Deep RL (DRL) methods usually have a better learning efficiency than model-free DRL methods.
+There are still many scenarios for which we can apply model-based DRL methods, such as robotics, transportation planning, logistics, etc. Several works have shown that safe problems, such as a safe robot control problem~\cite{tessler2018reward}, can be overcome by using model-based safe RL methods.
+In this section, we will investigate model-based safe RL methods from different perspectives: policy optimization-based approaches, control theory-based approaches, formal methods-based approaches, and Gaussian process-based approaches.